Genetic counselling and testing starting at

 Ornithine transcarbamylase deficiency

-With Genolife, you can count on comprehensive genetic expertise to guide you through your genetic disease testing.
-Our specialists can counsel you on a variety of factors.
+With Genolife, you can count on comprehensive genetic expertise to guide you through your genetic screening.
+Our genetic counsellors can discuss with you:

 Your personal and family history of disease (cancer, cardiovascular disease or other genetic diseases)